Outburn-IL/foob-docs/solution-description.md

 > Dataflow

-The high-level data-flow is represented in the diagram below:
+The high-level solution data-flow is represented in the diagram below:

 ![Alt text](img/Fume-plugin-dataflow.png)